miko3k/iconized/README.md

 # mejico

-The library to read .ico files in Java.
+A library to read .ico files in Java.
 Chingón.

 ## Overview